Related articles

 - scss/

-- site.scss // equivalent to old "application.scss"
+- site.scss//equivalent to the old “application.scss” folder.

-Now let’s configure our first pack.
+Now let's set up our first pack.

-# in app/javascript/packs/application.jsrequire("@rails/ujs").start()
+# in app/javascript/packs/application.js

 import 'scss/site'// JS

-const images = require.context('../images', true)
+const images = require.context ('.. /images', true)

-const imagePath = (name) => images(name, true)
+const imagePath = (name) => images (name, true)

-Importing the “scss/site.scss” file
+Importing the “scss/site.scss” file.

-Importing the “js/site.js” file
+Importing the "js/site.js" file.

-It will be the equivalent to your application.js file.
+- It will be the equivalent of your Application.js file.
+Uncomment the code needed for the image_pack_tag

-// in app/javascript/scss/site.scss @import "variables/colors";
+@import “variables/colors”;

-The logic is now pretty much the same than with Sprockets.
+The logic is now pretty much the same as with Sprockets.
+Last but not least.
+If you are archiving your view layout file.
+You will see:

 <%= stylesheet_link_tag 'application', media: 'all' %>